muritz11/ambo-oil-inventory-manager/README.md

-## Eche's cosmetics
+## Ambo-oil inventory managment system

-This is an e-commerce project am currently working on...
+This is an inventory management project that i'm working on...
+This is also my first web project.